Generic Name: minocycline hydrochloride

 Central Nervous System: Convulsions, dizziness, hypesthesia, paresthesia, sedation, and vertigo.
-Bulging fontanels in infants and benign intracranial hypertension (pseudotumor cerebri) in adults have been reported.
-(See PRECAUTIONS - General.)
+Bulging fontanels in infants and benign intracranial hypertension (pseudotumor cerebri) in adults have been reported (see WARNINGS – Intracranial Hypertension).
 Headache has also been reported.

-Tooth discoloration in children less than 8 years of age (see WARNINGS) and also, in adults has been reported.
+Tooth discoloration in children less than 8 years of age (see WARNINGS - Tooth Development) and also in adults has been reported.

-Oral cavity discoloration (including tongue, lip, and gum) have been reported.
+Oral cavity discoloration (including tongue, lip, and gum) has been reported.